seanliang/ConvertToUTF8/README.md

 * Q: Which encodings are supported?

-  A: Any [encoding supported by Python](http://docs.python.org/library/codecs.html#standard-encodings) should be fine.
+  A: Any [encoding supported by Python](http://docs.python.org/library/codecs.html#standard-encodings) will be fine, other encodings like EUC-TW will not be supported.

 * Q: Why does the content become a mess when the window is re-activated?